The building blocks of silicones

 What are Chlorosilanes?

-Chlorosilane are chemical compounds prepared by reacting silicon powder and methyl chloride (CH3CI) gas through direct synthesis.
+Chlorosilane is chemical compounds prepared by reacting silicon powder and methyl chloride (CH3CI) gas through direct synthesis.
 The methyl chlorosilanes produced (trimethyl, dimethyl and methyl chlorosilane) are the building blocks for various silicone substances.

 From Silicon to Chlorosilanes:

 Production of silicones, firstly requires the synthesis of their precursors: chlorosilanes.
 These are prepared by reacting silicon powder (extracted from natural silica by means of an electrochemical process) and CH3CI or methyl chloride gas (formed in the reaction between HCI and CH30H or methanol).
 This reaction is called Direct Synthesis.
 It is performed in large-scale reactors and produces a crude mixture of several liquid chlorosilanes which must then be separated by distillation.
 The chlorosilanes produced are the building blocks with which the various silicone substances are then produced: the central silicon atom is bonded to various numbers of chlorine atoms, each of which provide a potential reactive site for the hydrolysis reaction that enables the length and branching of the polymer molecular framework to be controlled.
 The three types of methyl chlorosilanes obtained during direct synthesis which are then used to produce silicones are: trimethyl chlorosilane, dimethyl dichlorosilane and methyl trichlorosilane as shown in the below diagrams.